cch5ng/med_search/README.md

 * Renaming of files and removal of files.
 Since this was the first time using the mern.io scaffolding tool, I felt it would take too long to troubleshoot removing/renaming files if it broke the app.

+* Prop types should be upgraded (npm prop-types) and code refactored.

 * Future feature: it would be nice to be able to filter search results based on a patient's medical history (removing drugs which were already tried but non-effective or removing drugs that would potentially conflict with current prescriptions)

 * Future feature: it would be nice to be able to sort search results based on price